 Fear not.
 This handy checklist will help you get organized, making it easier for your accountant to identify any tax savings (and who doesn’t want that?).

-So, let’s get those taxes filed and put them behind us, along with the hot mess of a year that was 2020.
+So, let’s get those taxes filed and put them behind us, shall we?

 You’ll need the corresponding tax slips (if applicable), like a T4 from your employer, so be sure to have those on hand when you meet with your accountant.